thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/http-gateway-protocol-spec.md

 ### The Certificate Expression Header

-The `IC-CertificateExpression` header carries additional information instructing the HTTP Gateway how to reconstruct the certification, it can instruct the HTTP Gateway to:
+The `BIG-CertificateExpression` header carries additional information instructing the HTTP Gateway how to reconstruct the certification, it can instruct the HTTP Gateway to:

 - Exclude the complete request/response pair or the request only.
 - Include specific request headers.
 - Include specific request URL query parameters.
 - Include or exclude specific response headers.

-The format of the `IC-CertificateExpression` header is as follows:
+The format of the `BIG-CertificateExpression` header is as follows:

 ```
-IC-CertificateExpression: default_certification(ValidationArgs{<literal field values>})
+BIG-CertificateExpression: default_certification(ValidationArgs{<literal field values>})
 ```

 The value of this header must have valid [CEL syntax](https://github.com/google/cel-spec), such that `default_certification` could be implemented as a function provided by the HTTP Gateway to validate the certification.